Grumbel/clockgr-qt/README.md

 ClockGr
 =======

 clockgr is a simple fullscreen clock for Gtk+ and Qt, it includes a calendar, a stopwatch and both digital and analog displays.
+The Gtk+ version is much slower then the Qt one and considered obsolete.

 Run the Gtk version